mengxi/DataStructureHomework/Programming/hw2_VarusHunter/README.md

   ReadWriteFile.java:
     A modular provides support for read and write files.
     JSON format is applied to store a database to file.
-    This modular contains write java classes to JSON format files, as well as read JSON format files into java classes
+    This modular can write java classes to JSON format files, as well as read JSON format files to java classes

   Logging.java:
     Provides utilities to output notifications or debug information to stdout.